clouducate/awsvpcb/README.md

 ELBs-HealthCheckHealthyThreshold(optinal): The default is 2.
 This indicates how many health checks must succeed for the target instance to be brought back online.
 Any value recognized by AWS is accepted.

+ELBs-EnableSessionStickiness(optinal): The default is N for "no".
+This indicates whether the load balancer should enable cookie-based session stickiness such that sessions remain on the same backend server.
+N for "no" or Y for "yes" are accepted.

 ELBs-ELBInstances(required): The number of instances is variable, but at least one instance is required.

 ELBs-ELBInstances-InstanceName(required): The name of a target instance for the ELB.
 Must be an instance defined in the assignment.